RunestoneInteractive/runestoneinteractive.github.io/source/faq.rst

 What is Runestone Interactive?
 ------------------------------

-Runestone is a project that has three main parts to it:
+Runestone is a project that has four main parts to it:

 .. admonition:: Runestone Parts

+   1. A Textbook hosting service that allows you and your students to access any of the textbooks written using our tools.

+   2. A set of open source textbooks written using the tools that you are free to use and modify in your own classes.

-   1. A set of tools for writing interactive textbooks in restructuredText and other markup langauges.
+   3. A set of tools for writing interactive textbooks in restructuredText and other markup langauges.

-   2. A open source server/API that supports the interactive textbooks
+   4. A open source server/API that supports the interactive textbooks

        * Save and reload source code written in the book
        * Retrieve results and answers from quizzes
+       * Create "Reading Assignments" with analytics that automatically give your students points for doing the readings and getting prepared for class.
        * Grade homework problems right in the textbook
        * Create Assignments by grouping exercises

-   3. A set of open source textbooks written using the tools that you are free to use and modify in your own classes.
-   4. A Textbook hosting service that allows you and your students to access any of the textbooks written using the tools.

-The Runestone project was originally conceived as only parts 1 and 2.
+The Runestone project was originally conceived as only parts 2, and 4.
 But it became clear very quickly that few people want to write their own textbooks, so part 3 was born, especially with the encouragement of our publisher at Franklin Beedle who allowed us to put our paper textbook online in interactive form.
-Part 4 was conceived when it became clear that part 2 was too hard to install and configure for most people who just want to teach CS and not spend their days and nights configuring server software. :-)
+Part 4 was conceived when it became clear that even fewer people wanted to manage their own server.

-Currently number 4 is being used by over 12,000 students a day in over 400 universities, colleges, and high schools.
+Currently number 4 is being used by over 20,000 students a day in over 600 universities, colleges, and high schools.
 This number is growing by around 2,000 students each semester.

 What Runestone is Not?
 ----------------------